Fudan-iGEM/2023-wiki/docs/src/description.md

-## **Function Summary**
+## **Summary of Modules**

 - Our biofilm, meticulously designed through modular construction, showcases remarkable **extreme tolerance**, including resistance to UV radiation, freezing temperatures, and desiccation.
 - It has achieved **autotrophic survival**, providing a foundation for sustainable ecosystems.
 - Moreover, our biofilm establishes **a robust physical framework** that promotes material exchange and facilitates two-dimensional expansion, vital for terraforming efforts.
-- Additionally, our biofilm demonstrates the capability to synthesize oxalic acid, which expedites the geological weathering of rocks, a key component of terraforming.
+- Additionally, our biofilm has the capability to synthesize oxalic acid, which expedites the geological weathering of rocks, a key component of terraforming.
 It firmly adheres to the Martian terrain through EPS, enhancing its stability and functionality.

-To introduce heterologous genes into *E. coli*, we strategically **implemented a self-cleaving ribozyme(see more in [Software](/software/)), which proved highly effective in minimal cargo DNA insertion into the biofilm**.
-This innovation is pivotal in achieving the functionalities mentioned above.
+To introduce heterologous genes into *E. coli*, we strategically implemented a self-cleaving ribozyme (see more in [Software](/software/)), which proved highly effective in minimal cargo DNA insertion into chassis.
+This is pivotal in achieving all functionalities mentioned above.
 This venture brings us one step closer to realizing our grand vision: the creation of a second home for humanity on terrestrial planets, expanding our horizons beyond Earth's borders.